ytarankov/LYA_AutomatedTesting/README.md

 ## Additional details
 The automated project uses java.util.logging library for logging and takes a screenshot for last step of test execution automatically.

 Due to the given implementation of DOM model (for some site pages) the test script uses javascript executor for forced clicking on controls.
-Also ther are a several usability bugs/improvements should be resolved from the site developer's side for best results of automated test execution.
+Also ther are a several usability bugs/improvements should be resolved from the site developer's side for best results of automated test execution (see references in the test code).

 Result of test execution consists of two parts: first part - for the 1 task point and second part - for the 2 - 4 points.